 Jeffrey Hayes is currently on detail to the Space Communication and Navigation (SCaN) organization from the Science Mission Directorate (SMD).
-In SMD he is a discipline scientist in the Heliophysics and Astrophysics Divisions at NASA HQ.
-His duties include the support of the missions currently in operation (Mission Operations and Data Analysis; MO & DA), as well as their data holdings, and provide guidance for those missions that are in their definition or the early development phases.
-He is also the Program Executive for the all operation NASA heliophysics missions (over 20 at the present time).
+In SMD, he is a discipline scientist in the Heliophysics Division and as well as a Program Executive in both the Heliophysics and Astrophysics Divisions at NASA HQ.
+His duties include the support of the missions currently in operation (that is Mission Operations and Data Analysis), as well as their data holdings, and provide guidance as needed for those missions that are in their definition or the early development phases.
+The portfolio of missions consists of 8 in Astrophysics, including Hubble Space Telescope (HST), and over 20 missions, including Voyager, in Heliophysics.

-Jeffrey has been faculty on at a number of universities: Loyola in Maryland, Rutgers in New Jersey, Carleton in Ottawa, Canada, and others.
-His observing runs while a practicing astronomer include Kitt Peak National Observatory, the Jansky Very Large Array (VLA), Lowell Observatory, Mont Megantic, and Apache Point.
+Jeffrey has been on faculty at a number of universities; New Mexico State University in Las Cruces NM, Loyola University in Baltimore MD, Rutgers University in New Brunswick NJ, Carleton University in Ottawa, Canada, and others.
+He has had numerous observing runs, while a practicing astronomer, at Kitt Peak National Observatory, the Jansky Very Large Array, Lowell Observatory, l’Observatoire du Mont-Mégantic, and the Apache Point Observatory.

-Jeffrey was a post-doctoral fellow at the Universite de Montreal, and Rutgers University, as well as a visiting scientist at Fermilab.
+He was a post-doctoral fellow at the Universite de Montreal and Rutgers University, as well as a visiting scientist at Fermilab in Batavia IL.

-He studied for his doctorate at the University of Maine, his Master of Science in astronomy at Saint Mary’s University in Halifax, Canada, and his Bachelor of Science in physics at Carleton University in Ottawa, Canada.
-He is a member of the American Astronomical Society, and a Fellow of the Royal Astronomical Society.
+He studied for his doctorate at the University of Maine, in Orono ME, his M.Sc. in astronomy at Saint Mary’s University in Halifax NS, and his B.Sc. in physics at Carleton University in Ottawa, Canada.
+He is a member of the American Astronomical Society, and a Fellow of the Royal Astronomical Society (FRAS).